Beehiiv vs Substack

 - Beehiiv: newsletter platform built for growth with more marketing-style tools.

-You want a writer-first platform and plan to monetize mainly with paid subscriptions.
+- Choose Substack if you want the simplest writer-first platform and plan to monetize mainly with paid subscriptions.

 Beehiiv vs Substack: Side-by-side comparison